Social Well-being

 Social Inclusion and Purposeful Living

-Social inclusion is the extent to which individuals take part in society.
-It spans both individual and institutional (e.g., family, church, work) levels.
-Most individuals must experience social inclusion to find meaning in life.1 2
+Social inclusion is the extent to which people have realistic opportunities to take part in society.
+Most individuals need to feel socially included to find meaning in life.1 2

-In contrast, social exclusion is a lack of social roles or access to institutions, resulting in social isolation.
-Most can survive at low levels of social inclusion but quality of life is adversely affected.
-Research has found that people who experience social exclusion in early and mid-life experience more rapid biological aging and lower life expectancy.3 4
+In contrast, social exclusion is a lack of social roles or access to institutions (e.g., family, church, work), resulting in social isolation.
+Most can adapt to low levels of social inclusion, but quality of life is diminished.
+People who are socially excluded in early and mid-life experience more rapid biological aging and lower life expectancy.
+3 4

-Social isolation is often experienced through negative emotions like anxiety, depression, and loneliness.
-Older adults may experience isolation for many reasons, including retirement, a significant other’s loss of cognition or physical function, a personal loss of health and function that leads to activity limitation, limited role opportunities afforded to older adults, and geographic dispersion of families.
-In addition, early- or mid-life isolation from institutions of learning and employment often result in limited resources throughout adulthood and into late life.
-For socioeconomically disadvantaged older adults, barriers to inclusion are very difficult to overcome and often experienced along with additional barriers such as poor-or-no affordable access to transportation.
-See section 6 of this report for further discussion of barriers to transportation access.
+Those in groups who are socially isolated often experience anxiety, depression, and loneliness.
+Older adults may experience isolation for many reasons.
+These include retirement, a significant other’s loss of cognition or physical function, a personal loss of health and function that leads to activity limitation, limited opportunities in roles afforded to older adults, and geographic dispersion of families and friends.
+In addition, early- or mid-life isolation from institutions of learning and employment often results in limited resources throughout adulthood and into later life.
+For socioeconomically disadvantaged older adults, barriers to inclusion are very difficult to overcome and often occur with additional barriers such as a lack of affordable access to transportation and poor access to various forms of social capital.
+See section 6 of this report for further discussion of barriers to transportation access.5

 Risk Factors for Social Isolation and Loneliness